Destin Water Taxi 2026 Rates, Stops and Everything You Need to Know

 Destin Water Taxi heading to Harborwalk Village

-This post will cover all the most frequently asked questions about using the Destin Water Taxi, including operating days and times, places to go, prices, special fireworks cruises, and more. (updated for the 2023 season)
+This post covers the most frequently asked questions about using the Destin Water Taxi, including operating seasons and hours, where to catch it, what it costs, where it can take you, fireworks trips, and more.

 How much does the Destin Water Taxi cost?